 "This program provides a unique platform for studying not only the specific cultural, religious, and political topics related to the Balkans, but also for developing broader concepts and models applicable to multicultural or conflict-ridden areas with diverse ethnic and religious populations, transitional political systems, and a variety of traditions.

 Its richness is evident in the broad range of topics it covers as well as in the inclusion of a strong theoretical background.
-It holds promise of bringing together some of the best experts on this area in a ‘hands on’ environment that will expose students to real life issues and immerse them in the culture."
+It holds the promise of bringing together some of the best experts on this area in a ‘hands on’ environment that will expose students to real-life issues and immerse them in the culture."

 —Aida Vidan, Harvard University (Student programs coordinator, Minda de Gunzburg Center for European Studies, Harvard University Instructor for Bosnian, Croatian and Serbian; Co-chair, CES’s Southeastern Europe Study Group)